JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 Step 3: View the Simulated Observations
 ---------------------------------------

-Next, let us analyze the results using one of the graphics scripts provided with mpas-jedi.
+Next, let us analyze the results using one of the graphics scripts provided with MPAS-JEDI.
 First, let's create a graphics working directory, then link the script that we will be using.

 .. code-block:: bash